costela/wesher/README.md

 ## Installing from source

-Alternatively, the latest `wesher` commit can be easily installed from sources:
+There are a couple of ways of installing `wesher` from sources:

 Preferred:
 ```
 $ git clone https://github.com/costela/wesher.git
+$ cd wesher
 $ make
 ```
-Or:
+This method can build a bit-by-bit identical binary to the released ones, assuming the same go version is used to build its respective git tag.

+Alternatively:
 ```
 $ GO111MODULE=on go get github.com/costela/wesher
 ```
-*Note*: the latter will not provide a meaningful output for `--version`.
+*Note*: this method will not provide a meaningful output for `--version`.

 ## Features